pingcap/talent-plan/README.md

 > Note:

-> Each course is developed independently, so they vary in their delivery and learning outcomes of course-takers.
+> Each course is developed by different teams, so they may vary in their organization and learning outcomes.
 Please see the individual course documentation for details.

 ## Our Courses